lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 This should print out whether the Python and `niedu` installations are as expected ("OK" or "WARNING").

+### 6. Add users

+It is important to remember that no one will be able to access the Jupyterhub interface unless his/her username has been added ("whitelisted") using this interface (Admin tab &rarr; Add Users) &mdash; even if this person already has a Linux (or even Jupyterhub) account on the server!

 ### 6. Installing/configuring *nbgrader*
 Making the *nbgrader* package work is by far the trickiest part of teaching this course on Jupyterhub, but it's worth it, trust me.
 Grading becomes a whole lot easier and faster.
 The instructions below have worked for me in the past, but YMMV.